ruddycase/playlist_org/README.md

 ## The Problem(s)

 I own a lot of audio books on CDs.
 Audio books always come with multiple CDs.
 Each CD typically has a dozen or so MP3s.
 I want to listen to those MP3s on my audio player.
 When I rip the CD using Windows Media Player it will create a folder and place the tracks on that CD into the folder.
-In the below example I have burned three CDs; each CD generates it own folder and each track in that folder starts at track 1 through track N.
+In the below example I have burned three CDs; each CD generates its own folder and each track in that folder starts at track 1 through track n.

 ![Data Input](./docs/problem.png "Data Input")